Muhammad in Islam: Death

-Soon after his return from the pilgrimage, Muhammad fell ill and suffered for several days with fever, head pain, and weakness.
-He was confined to bed by Abu Bakr.
-During his illness, he appointed Abu Bakr to lead the prayers in the mosque.
-He ordered to donate the last remaining coins in his house as charity.
 It is narrated in Sahih al-Bukhari that at the time of death, Muhammad was dipping his hands in water and was wiping his face with them saying "There is no god but God; indeed death has its pangs."
-He died on June 8 632, in Medina, at the age of 62 or 63, in the house of his wife Aisha.
+He died on June 8, 632, in Medina, at the age of 62 or 63, in the house of his wife Aisha.
+The Sīra states that Muhammad, like all the other prophets, was given the choice to live or to die.
+At the time of Muhammad's death, a visitor (identified with Azrael) approached him, whereupon he asked him to come back in an hour, so he has time to take leave from his wives and daughters.